OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 ![Image of work showing user persona activity](/downloads/IMG_0891.jpg "User persona work")

-We found some oddities on the journey for our online forms:
+We found some issues on the journey for our online forms:

 * confirmation messages for completed submissions included comments on the size of the backlog.
 While it's good to help expectations around response times, this suggests the backlog had become almost commonplace/accepted
 * there were also messages to promote registering to vote for our Moving In form which we traced back to a push on this from a few years ago.
 We felt there were other things we could include her to help people moving into the area (especially students)